-- 5.1 The Club (or Branch(es) thereof) acknowledges its obligations as a Data Processor for the University in accordance with Section 1:1 of the Data Protection Act, 1998, and shall only process the personal data of alumni and members who are not alumni in accordance with instructions from the University.
-Branches are required to comply with appropriate legislation in their locality. - 5.2 The Club and its Branches warrant and undertake that they shall: - (a) implement appropriate technical and organisational measures to protect the personal data of alumni and members who are not alumni against unauthorised or unlawful processing and against accidental loss, destruction, damage, alteration or disclosure; - (b) obtain prior consent from the University in order to transfer the personal data of alumni and members who are not alumni for processing by sub-contractors or other third parties; - (c) enable the University to comply with its obligations as a Data Controller under the Eighth Data Protection Principle set out in Schedule 1 of the Data Protection Act 1998 by obtaining the prior consent of the University to process or transfer personal data outside the European Economic Area, and ensuring an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of their personal data; - (d) deliver to the University the full names and home addresses, and other personal data, of all of alumni and members who are not alumni that it collects for any purpose.
+5.1.
+The Club (or Branch(es) thereof) acknowledges its obligations as a Data Processor for the University in accordance with the General Data Protection Regulation and the UK Data Protection Act 2018, and any other relevant legislation which protects privacy rights in the UK and other jurisdictions in which the University operates, and shall only process the personal data of alumni and members who are not alumni (together, the data subjects) in accordance with instructions from the University.
+The Club shall ensure through agreeing the constitution of the branches that the branches shall comply with data protection legislation.

+- 5.2 The Club and its Branches warrant and undertake that they shall: - (a) inform data subjects of their rights under the relevant data protection legislation, how data subjects may use those rights, and what steps the University is taking to comply with its obligations under data protection legislation; - (b) implement appropriate technical and organisational measures to protect the personal data of alumni and members who are not alumni against unauthorised or unlawful processing and against accidental loss, destruction, damage, alteration or disclosure.
+Such measures shall ensure that the collection, retention, transfer, protection and security, and processing and recording of processing of personal data of data subjects is undertaken lawfully under the terms of the legislation described in section 5.1, above, and the prevailing University Data Protection Policy, and that any breach in data protection is handled in accordance with the relevant legislation and University Data Protection Policy; - (c) obtain prior consent from the University in order to transfer the personal data of data subjects (alumni members and those who are not alumni members) to any other body for any purpose; - (d) enable the University to comply with its obligations as a Data Controller and a Data Processor under the terms of the legislation described in section 5.1, above; - (e) deliver to the University the full names and home addresses, and other personal data, of data subjects (alumni members and those who are not alumni members) that it collects for any purpose.